chromium/chromium/docs/security/vrp-faq.md

 #### When will the bug I reported be publicly disclosed?

-* Most security bugs are automatically opened for public access 14 weeks after the bug is clsoed as Fixed, meaning the fix commit is landed on Chromium main.
+* Most security bugs are automatically opened for public access 14 weeks after the bug is closed as Fixed, meaning the fix commit is landed on Chromium main.
 * Our automation removes the view restrictions, opening the report for public visibility at that time.